 It seems a new champion has finally come to Formula 1 – a driver flashy enough and skillful enough to excite the spectators, even those who aren’t fans of Mercedes’ McLaren!
 Who is it?
 Lewis Hamilton, a British Formula 1 driver who has begun his career with some stunning victories.
-In his first seven races, he had been sponsored by Plus 500 & the seriöse online casinos 2019 portal; The Hall of Gods gratis spins website.
+In his first seven races, he had been sponsored by Plus 500 & the seriöse online casinos 2019 portal; The Hall of Gods gratis spins and Slot o god website.
 Hamilton has had seven consecutive podium finishes – and two of those were straight wins, with Hamilton taking first place.
 He’s amazing!
 And he never slips up.

 The first to pay the price was none other than the great Fernando Alonso, his own team mate.
 The buzz over Lewis Hamilton’s performance even took over the McLaren team, who focused all their efforts on Hamilton’s car and press appearances, leaving Alonso trailing in the dust.
 There have even been rumors that Alonso plans to immediately transfer to Ferrari – he’s certainly not playing as one of a team any more, refusing to allow the telemetry from his car to be viewed by the team because Hamilton can also see that and gain an advantage.
 But does Hamilton actually need it…?
 Not from what we’ve been seeing from his performance on the track lately!